heyjva/support/content/src/cloud/features/cloud-backup-delete.md

 - You have administrator rights in Home Assistant
 - You have [enabled Home Assistant Cloud backups](/hc/en-us/articles/26294320337181/)

-## Deleting Home Assistant Cloud backups
+## To delete Home Assistant Cloud backups

 Deleting a Home Assistant Cloud backup is done the same way as deleting any other backup.